m4t3u2/m4t3u2/README.md

-# Hi there, I'm Mateus 👋
+# Hi there, I'm Mateus!! 👋

 [![Website](./img/img-link-site.png)](https://simon.dev.br)

 ## I'm a Developer and...

-- 🔭 At the moment I'm working with Java and Angular
+- 🔭 At the moment I'm working with Java API's and Angular.
-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently learning everything, most of the time, about new technologies!
-- 👯 I'm looking to collaborate with Open Source Projects
+- 👯 I'm looking to collaborate with Open Source Projects.
-- 🥅 2022 Goals: Learn more about WEB3 and Cybersecurity
+- 🥅 2022 Goals: Learn Go Language!
-- ⚡ Fun fact: I like to climb mountains 🌄⛺🤣
+- ⚡ Fun fact: I like to climb mountains! 🌄⛺🤣

 ### Connect with me: